Habutiii/tp/docs/DeveloperGuide.md

 > **Actor:** Insurance Agent
 >
 > **MSS:**
+> 1. Agent wants to create a custom folder for all entries with tags friends and travel.
-> 1. Agent issues list command with all the tags the agent wants.
+> 2. Agent issues list command with the two tags.
-> 2. Agent adds 's/' at the end of the command to create a custom folder.
+> 3. Agent adds 's/' at the end of the command to create a custom folder.
-> 3. Custom folder with all selected tags is created.
+> 4. Folder 'friends & travel' is created.
-> 4. Agent can click into newly created folder for easy sorting
+> 5. Agent can click into newly created folder for easy sorting and access.
 >       - Use case ends

 ---